 This is a flexible, one-year training experience for pathologists who have completed 4 years of AP/CP pathology training or 3 years of AP training, or for fully board-eligible/ board-certified individuals; one position per year is usually offered.
 Fellowship training in Surgical Pathology, prior to commencing the Gastrointestinal Pathology Fellowship, is preferred.

 The fellowship offers exposure to GI and liver surgical pathology cases at Vanderbilt Hospital, fulfilling primary signout responsibilities, including surgical specimens, medical biopsies, and frozen sections with concentrated exposure to GI and liver biopsies and consultation cases.
 Primary signout responsibilities are under Dr. Washington's oversight.
 Flexible time is spent in elective study/research including the opportunity for clinicopathologic and translational research.

 The curriculum includes weekly informal microscopy review sessions with Dr. Washington on a variety of GI and liver pathology topics, opportunities for medical student and resident teaching, responsibility for presentation of pathology findings at a variety of multidisciplinary conferences, and research opportunities in GI and liver pathology.
 The fellows also participate in departmental and interdepartmental conferences.

-For fellowships starting July 1, 2024, applications will be accepted starting July 2022 and interviews will begin in late August 2022.
+For fellowships starting July 1, 2025, applications will be accepted starting May 2023 and interviews will begin in early August 2023.

 Interested applicants should submit a cover letter, Vanderbilt application*, CV, personal statement, three letters of recommendation, and ECFMG certificate (if applicable) to: